How to Become a Teacher in New Mexico

 If the traditional path to licensure does not apply to your situation, you can take an alternative route to teacher licensure in New Mexico.

 Alternative Licensure Program / Portfolio for Alternative Licensure (OPAL)

 This state has two primary alternative pathways to licensure: complete a post-baccalaureate alternative licensure program or complete an Online Portfolio for Alternative Licensure (OPAL).
 These alternative routes typically allow candidates to teach on an intern license while continuing to work on their credential requirements.

 Another option is for individuals who are dedicated to switching careers into teaching.
-This is the Master's Degree route.
-Many colleges or universities offer post-baccalaureate alternative licensure programs that are blended with Master's Degree programs in education.
+This is the master's degree route.
+Many colleges or universities offer post-baccalaureate alternative licensure programs that are blended with master's degree programs in education.

-Pass the Required Tests for New Mexico
+Pass the Exams Required for Teacher Certification in New Mexico

 Apply for your New Mexico Teacher Certification/Teaching License